mpfrush/Rprojects/README.md

 # Rprojects

 Folder with R Projects for "Foundations of Data Science" Workshop.
+All projects are published in Rpubs http://rpubs.com/violetgirl.

 - Code for exercise 1 is published in Rpubs: http://rpubs.com/violetgirl/199622.